MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 When ingesting events from Event Hubs, data is taken from the `body` section of the event data object.
 However, Event Hubs [custom properties](/azure/event-hubs/add-custom-data-event) are defined in the `properties` section of the object and are not ingested.
 To ingest customer properties, you must embed them into the data in `body` section of the object.

-The following example compares the events data object containing custom property `customProperty` as *defined* by Event Hubs (left) to the *embeded* property required for ingestion (right).
+The following example compares the events data object containing custom property `customProperty` as *defined* by Event Hubs (left) with the *embeded* property required for ingestion (right).

 :::row:::
    :::column span="":::